echogarden-project/echogarden/docs/Options.md

 * `maxAddedDuration`: maximum extra time (in seconds) that may be added after a cue's end time.
 This gives the reader additional time to read the cue, and also ensures that very short duration cues aren't shown in a flash.
 Defaults to `3.0`

 **Note**: options `maxLineCount`, `maxLineWidth`, `minWordsInLine`, `separatePhrases`, are only effective when using the `segment` and `sentence` modes, and are ignored in all other modes. `maxAddedDuration` doesn't apply to modes `word`, `phone` and `word+phone` (they always use the exact start and end timestamps).

-# General CLI options

-* `--play`, `--no-play`: enable/disable audio playback.
-Defaults to play if there is no output file specified
-* `--overwrite`, `--no-overwrite`: overwrite/keep existing files.
-Doesn't overwrite by default
-* `--debug`, `--no-debug`: show/hide the full details of JavaScript errors, if they occur.
-Disabled by default
-* `--config=...`: path to configuration file to use.
-See the [CLI guide](CLI.md) for more information about configuration files